tomstrummer/xirq.us/README.md

 ## TODO

-* Heat maps - instead of Google Maps markers, use circles with size/ color/ saturation to represent different levels of activity
+* Heat maps - instead of Google Maps markers, use circles with size/ color/ saturation/ transparency to represent different levels of activity
+ * Consider swapping Google Maps for Leaflet/ OSM
+* Use foursquare instead of Google Places (it sucks for venues that are not restaurants/ entertainment)
 * Authenticate the uid sent in posts (e.g. integrate socket.io w/ passport)
-* Use markdown to parse post messages
 * Twitter features - @user messaging, #hashtags, etc.